ruslan-bikkinin/appcenter-sdk-cordova-docs/getting-started.md

 ## 4. Configuration Preferences

-- `APPCENTER_ANALYTICS_ENABLE_IN_JS` - _(optional, default is "false")_ This preference controls whether Analytics will be enabled automatically (default option) or will require call to `Analytics.setEnabled()` in JS code before sending any usage data to App Center portal.
-This might be useful e.g. in case when an application may want to ask users whether they want to share analytics information.
+- `APPCENTER_ANALYTICS_ENABLE_IN_JS` - _(optional, default is "false")_ This preference controls whether Analytics will be enabled automatically (default option) or will require `Analytics.setEnabled()` to be called in JS code before sending any data about app usage to App Center portal.
+This might be useful e.g. in case when you want to ask users whether they want to share analytics information before sending it.
 [Learn more about sending user events manually__TODO_REFER_TO_Sdk\Anaytics\Cordova]().

   Example: